J-N-R/SET-File-Editor/README.md

 ## Trademarks
 Sega, Sonic, Sonic the Hedgehog, and Sonic Adventure are either trademarks or registered trademarks of SEGA of America, Inc.

+## Copyright
+Because I work at Google, the copyright of this project currently belongs to Google LLC.
+This project is still open source, so feel free to add whatever you'd like, but copyright headers have been added to source code files for legal purposes.
+As long as you don't touch them, and follow the guidelines in CONTRIBUTING.md, you should be fine.